 Propose:

 The AP or PCP shall not transmit Poll frames to a STA whose PP Available field in the STA Availability element is 0.
-The AP or PCP shall not dynamically allocate a service period to a STA that is in a doze BI (11.2.7 (Power management in a PBSS and DMG infrastructure BSS)).
+The AP or PCP shall not dynamically allocate a service period to a STA that is in a D-BI (11.2.7 (Power management in a PBSS and DMG infrastructure BSS)).

 1814.19